Fedihosting-Foundation-Forks/fep/fep/5e53/fep-5e53.md

  * `secGPC`: process as if the object has been received with the `Sec-GPC` HTTP request header.

- * `noai`: process as if the object had been received with the `X-Robots-Tag: noai` HTTP response header.
+ * `xRobotsTagi`: process as if the object had been received with an `X-Robots-Tag` HTTP response header with a value equal to this property.

 ## Deployment considerations